Are You Guilty of These Common Grammar Mishaps?

 Using Passive Voice

 This error happens when the subject of a sentence is acted upon rather than doing the action, which can make the sentence sound weak or unclear.
-For example: “The cake was eaten by the children” (passive voice) versus “The children ate the cake” (active voice, with a stronger and clearer sentence).
+For example: “The children ate the cake” (passive voice) versus “The children ate the cake” (active voice, with a stronger and clearer sentence).

 This mistake involves using words that sound the same but have different meanings and spellings, which can lead to confusion and misinterpretation.
 For example: “Their going to the beach” (incorrect, as it should be “They’re going to the beach” using the contraction for “they are”) versus “Their house is by the beach” (correct, using the possessive form of “they”).